isc-projects/stork/doc/usage.rst

 and specify the current password in the first input box.
 The new password must be specified and confirmed in the second and third input boxes, and must meet the password requirements specified in the previous section.
-When all entered data is valid the ``Save`` button is activated for changing the password.
+When all entered data is valid, the ``Save`` button is activated for changing the password.